TOTAL PRICE: Complete the form to calculate price

 Rissen Homestay is on the beach, a ten minute walk from the Batanta village of Marandan Weser.
 Marandan Weser is commonly called Yennyar, and it is one of the last villages in Raja Ampat in which all the homes are of traditional construction.

-Rissen Homestay offers two VIP family bungalows with expansive ocean views.
+Rissen Homestay offers three VIP family bungalows with expansive ocean views.

 The bungalows sleep 4, on 2 double mattresses on the floor.
 Sheets, pillows, bolsters and mosquito nets are provided.